-- A. Exposed Surfaces of Casework: Surfaces visible when doors and drawers are closed, including visible surfaces in open cabinets or behind glass doors. - B. Semi-exposed Surfaces of Casework: Surfaces behind opaque doors or drawer fronts, including interior faces of doors and interiors and sides of drawers.
-Bottoms of wall cabinets are defined as "semi-exposed." - C. Concealed Surfaces of Casework: Surfaces not usually visible after installation, including sleepers, web frames, dust panels, bottoms of drawers, and ends of cabinets installed directly against and completely concealed by walls or other cabinets.
+- Exposed Surfaces of Casework: Surfaces visible when doors and drawers are closed, including visible A. surfaces in open cabinets or behind glass doors. - Semiexposed Surfaces of Casework: Surfaces behind opaque doors or drawer fronts, including B. interior faces of doors and interiors and sides of drawers.
+Bottoms of wall cabinets are defined as "semiexposed." - C. Concealed Surfaces of Casework: Surfaces not usually visible after installation, including sleepers, web frames, dust panels, bottoms of drawers, and ends of cabinets installed directly against and completely concealed by walls or other cabinets.
 Tops of wall cabinets and utility cabinets are defined as "concealed."

-A. Product Data: For the following:
+Product Data: For the following: A.

 Samples and Submittals must be approved by Owner/Developer prior to ordering or production.
+1. Cabinets.

-- 1. Cabinets. - 2.
-Plastic-laminate countertops. - 3.
-Cabinet hardware. - B. Shop Drawings: For cabinets and countertops.
-Include plans, elevations, details, and attachments to other work.
-Show materials, finishes, filler panels, hardware, edge and backsplash profiles, cutouts for plumbing fixtures, and methods of joining countertops. - C. Samples for Initial Selection: Manufacturer's color samples consisting of units or sections of units showing the full range of colors, textures, and patterns available for each type of material exposed to view. - D. Samples for Verification: For the following materials; in sets showing the full range of color, texture, and pattern variations expected: - 1.
-Wood-veneered panels with transparent finish, 8 by 10 inches (200 by 250 mm), for each species.
+- 2. Granite or Ouartz surfacing material. - Cabinet hardware.
+3. - Shop Drawings: For cabinets and countertops.
+Include plans, elevations, details, and attachments to B. other work.
+Show materials, finishes, filler panels, hardware, edge and backsplash profiles, cutouts for plumbing fixtures, and methods of joining countertops. - C. Samples for Initial Selection: Manufacturer's color charts consisting of units or sections of units showing the full range of colors, textures, and patterns available for each type of material exposed to view. - D. Samples for Verification: For the following materials; in sets showing the full range of color, texture, and pattern variations expected: - Wood-veneered panels with transparent finish, 8 by 10 inches (200 by 250 mm), for each 1. species. - Solid wood with transparent finish, 50 sq. in.
+(300 sq. cm), for each species.
+2. - Granite or Quartz surfacing material for countertops, 6 inches (150 mm) square.
+3. - One unit of each type of exposed hardware.
+4. - E. Samples for Verification: As follows: - One full-size, finished base cabinet complete with hardware, doors, and drawers, but without 1. countertop. - 2.
+One full-size, finished wall cabinet complete with hardware, doors, and adjustable shelves.

-- 2. Solid wood with transparent finish, 50 sq. in.
-(300 sq. cm), for each species. - 3.
-Plastic laminate for countertops, 8 by 10 inches (200 by 250 mm). - 4.
-One unit of each type of exposed hardware. - E. Product Certificates: Signed by manufacturers of casework certifying that products furnished comply with requirements.
+F. Product Certificates: Signed by manufacturers of casework certifying that products furnished comply with requirements.
 Samples and Submittals must be approved by Owner/Developer prior to ordering or production.

 - A. Source Limitations for Cabinets: Obtain cabinets through one source from a single manufacturer. - B. Product Designations: Drawings indicate size, configurations, and finish material of casework by referencing designated manufacturer's catalog numbers.
 Other manufacturers' casework of similar sizes, similar door and drawer configurations, same finish material, and complying with the Specifications may be considered.
-Refer to Division 1 Section "Substitutions." - C. Quality Standards: Unless otherwise indicated, comply with the following standards: - 1.
-Cabinets: KCMA A161.1. - a.
-KCMA Certification: Provide cabinets with KCMA's "Certified Cabinet" seal affixed in a semi exposed location of each unit and showing compliance with the above standard. - 2.
-Plastic-Laminate Countertops: KCMA A161.2.
+Refer to Division 1 Section "Substitutions." - C. Quality Standards: Unless otherwise indicated, comply with the following standards: